-An important feature of the program design was that it aimed to foster cooperation across all actors in the education system, and to avoid an adversarial framing between administrators and teachers.
+The program aimed to foster cooperation across all actors in the education system, and to avoid an adversarial framing between administrators and teachers.
 It was therefore framed as a collaborative effort to support continuous improvement of schools, but did not formally change teacher incentives or accountability for improved outcomes.
 While school-level assessments were an integral part of the intervention, the program aimed to use them as a starting point for customized school-specific planning for improvement, and not as a tool for accountability.
 The idea of continuous improvement is also similar to the highly-regarded Japanese kaizen management system (Morgan and Liker, 2006).
 Overall, the program had a coherent theory of change, and reflected perceived global "best practices".
 It was the flagship education reform in MP, and international funding agencies as well as senior GoMP officials were highly optimistic that it would improve school processes and learning outcomes.

 The program was designed to be scaled up across MP in a staggered way, starting with an initial pilot phase of 100 schools, and expanding to ~2,000, ~25,000, and ~100,000 schools in three phases.
 Our experimental evaluation was conducted in the expansion to ~2,000 schools after the program design had been adapted to the local context and stabilized during a 100-school pilot.
 Working closely with GoMP, we identified a population of 11,235 elementary schools across five districts, and randomly-assigned 1,774 to receive the program.
-We randomized units into treatment at the level of an academic cluster, the lowest unit of school administration in the state.
+We randomized units into treatment at the level of an academic cluster (N=153), the lowest unit of school administration.
 Clusters have around 40 schools on average, with dedicated cluster resource coordinators (CRCs) to provide mentoring and academic support to schools.
 Our study design, combined with at-scale program implementation by the government, is likely to yield estimates of program impact at a policy-relevant scale (Al-Ubaydli, List, and Suskind, 2017; Muralidharan and Niehaus, 2017).

 Our primary outcome of interest is student learning.
-We measure this using three data sources: (a) independently designed and administered tests of student learning in a representative sample of 100 treatment and 202 control schools, (b) individual student-level scores on official assessments in these schools and (c) school-level aggregate scores on official assessments across all 5435 treatment and control schools.
+We measure this using three data sources: (a) independently designed and administered tests of student learning in a representative sample of 100 treatment and 202 control schools, (b) individual student-level scores on official assessments in these schools and (c) school-level aggregate scores on official assessments across all treatment and control schools.
 We also collected data on teacher and student absence, conducted classroom observations, and surveyed principals, teachers and students.

 We report four main results.
 First, the school assessments were completed in 93% of schools assigned to treatment and were of high quality.
 School improvement plans were also made and uploaded on the program website.
-There was considerable variation in the assessments across schools, both in the overall scores and in the various sub-components.
 In the overall ratings, 91% of schools were classified as not meeting standards, suggesting low collusion between assessors and school staff.
-Further, these assessments contained meaningful information, and predict future student achievement and teacher absence, even conditional on past achievement.
+The assessments also contained meaningful variation and information on school quality, seen by their ability to predict future student achievement and teacher absence, even conditional on past achievement.